 ・If you wish to ride a Japanese-style boat in Ritsurin Garden, reservations are required, and the fee must be paid at least 30 minutes in advance.

 ・Strolling around the castle and Japanese gardens involves walking on stone steps.
-Those with limited mobility may be restricted in where they can go, but they will have plenty of fun.
+Those with limited mobility will be restricted in where they can go, but they will have plenty of fun.

-・Kimono wearing and Wasanbon sugar-making experiences require advance reservations, so please let me know ahead of time.
+・Kimono wearing ,Udon-making, Wasanbon sugar-making experiences require advance reservations, so please let me know ahead of time.

 My name is Mika, a local guide living in Takamatsu city.
 I have been an English teacher, but the Setouchi International Art Festival awakened me to the joy of guiding.
 The more I learn about the Seto Inland Sea region, the more I am impressed by its life, history, architecture and art works.
 So, I would like to show you the spectacular scenery that you may have missed in guidebooks alone, and the sights that have yet to be introduced in guidebooks.